 When benefits become payable, each teacher impacted by the change will need to make a choice from which scheme they wish to receive their benefits from for the legacy period – either the legacy scheme or the 2015 scheme, based on their own circumstances and needs.

 Members decide which scheme they wish to receive benefits from during the period from 1 April 2015 to 31 March 2022.
 The remedy period is from 2015 to 2022.

 Do you need further guidance?

 With areas as complex as this, it pays to get advice.
-Your Wesleyan Financial Services Consultant can advise on how the nuances of this issue affect you now, and into the future.
+Your Specialist Financial Adviser from Wesleyan Financial Services can advise on how the nuances of this issue affect you now, and into the future.
 You can book a no-obligation appointment at a time and date that fits best around your busy schedule.